| Crew resource management in general aviation for

 Management" was ranked sixth of a series of alternatives, with the phrase

-The traditional training focus in GA has been on the
+"resource management" being common to all preferred options.
+The Rationale for Single-pilot CRM Training The traditional training focus in GA has been on the

 technical aspects of flight and an individual pilot’s technical